 Oral and Maxillofacial Surgery Residency Program

-The Oral and Maxillofacial Surgery (OMS) Residency Program is co-sponsored by the U.S. Army Dental Activity (DENTAC) and Dwight David Eisenhower Army Medical Center, Fort Gordon, GA.
+The Oral and Maxillofacial Surgery (OMS) Residency Program is co-sponsored by the U.S. Army Dental Activity (DENTAC) and Dwight David Eisenhower Army Medical Center, Fort Eisenhower, GA.
 It is a four-year advanced education program leading to specialty certification in OMS for selected US Army Dental Corps officers.
 Upon successful completion of training, a resident will be awarded a certificate of completion and the skill identifier 63N9C by the Office of The Surgeon General of the U.S. Army.
 The program is fully accredited by the Council on Accreditation of the American Dental Association (CODA) and graduates are recognized as qualified to take the examination of the American Board of Oral and Maxillofacial Surgery.

 Purpose of the Program: